-The Market Participant's opportunity cost offer component and total Price-Quantity Pair offer are inconsistent with WEM Rule-2.16A.1 2.16C.6A and would not be an Economic Price Offer and would result in an Irregular Price Offer under WEM Rules 2.16C.6(c) and,(d).
+The Market Participant's opportunity cost offer component and total Price-Quantity Pair offer are inconsistent with WEM Rule 2.16C.6A and would not be an Economic Price Offer and would result in an Irregular Price Offer under WEM Rules 2.16C.6(c) and,(d).
 This is because there is no evidence for the shortage of gas in the market and the opportunity cost of using gas for electricity generation is already reflected in the prevailing market price of gas.

-Section 6.65.6 shows that batteries have additional restrictions on when they can discharge, but Example 14 is only to demonstrate the inclusion of opportunity cost at a conceptual level.
+Section 5.6 shows that batteries have additional restrictions on when they can discharge, but Example 14 is only to demonstrate the inclusion of opportunity cost at a conceptual level.
 Other factors, such as round-trip efficiency, can influence the opportunity cost of discharging stored energy over a Dispatch Interval.

-Example 141414.
+Example 14.
 Opportunity cost for a battery

-A 100 MWh battery that can dispatch at 50MW for two hours, and which does not have market power, is able to charge fully at a cost of \$10/MWh.
+A 100 MWh battery that can dispatch at 50MW for two hours, and, is able to charge fully at a cost of \$10/MWh.
 It forecasts that the peak two-hour price during the next day is \$200/MWh.